Webpage created: October 15, 2020

-Roborough Flour Mill lay in the Ancient Parish of Bickleigh, north of Plymouth, and well outside the old Borough boundary.
+Roborough Flour Mill lay in the parish of Bickleigh, north of Plymouth, and well outside the old Borough boundary.
 It was on the eastern side of the main road to Tavistock, opposite the entrance to Roborough House.
-It is included here because it was, after all, on the Plymouth Leat.
+It is included here because it was, after all, on the Plymouth Leat (Drake's Leat).

 Mr John Gent was the miller at one time but at the time of the 1851 census it was 30-years-old Mr Thomas Spurrell, who was born at Walkhampton.
 He and his 25-years-old wife, Ann, who came from Bickleigh, had a young family, Emma, aged 6, Amelia, aged 5, John, aged 3, and Ann, aged one.